Select Page

-Barn Owl boxes for trees
+Barn Owl nestboxes for trees

 Firstly, have you considered putting a Barn Owl box inside a building?

 There are lots of reasons why Barn Owl boxes in buildings are better than nestboxes in trees.
+They are cheaper too!

 However, if you have a suitable tree, tree boxes are much more practical than boxes on poles.